 About Hub & Spoke

 In the fall of 2017 I worked with a group of fellow independent audio producers to create Hub & Spoke, a collective of high-quality, nonfiction podcasts.
-As of mid-2018 there are six Hub & Spoke shows: Culture Hustlers, Hi-Phi Nation, Iconography, The Lonely Palette, Ministry of Ideas, and Soonish.
+As of mid-2019 there are six Hub & Spoke shows: The Constant, Culture Hustlers, Iconography, The Lonely Palette, Ministry of Ideas, and Soonish.
 We collaborate to cross-promote one other’s shows and provide mutual professional support.
 We’re tied together both by geography (most of the shows in the network are produced in the Boston area) and by our common commitment to storytelling that’s entertaining, educational, and informed by the sciences and the humanities.

 Comments on Soonish